We’ve all heard "you only get one chance to make a first impression."

 Here’s a real world example that I experienced personally:

-I was interviewing with a Fortune500 company with a high-level executive and entered his office to meet him.
+I was interviewing at a Fortune 500 company with a high-level executive, and entered his office to meet him.
 After a proper greeting, he motioned towards the corner of his office to sit down (there were two chairs and a small couch opposite).

 During the discussion, he mentioned a major reorganization in the past year.
 I responded by showing him a printed article I got off the web describing the changes made.
 He was very impressed on how prepared I was.